buildsec/frsca/examples/cosign/README.md

 # Only if a cluster is needed.
 make setup-minikube

-# Setup tekton w/ chains
+# Setup FRSCA environment
-make setup-certs setup-tekton-chains setup-spire setup-vault
+make setup-frsca

 # Run a new pipeline.
 make example-cosign